The place where I walk by the ocean, is locally called

 stomachs.
 This makes the mother sink lower in the water.
 One

-I saw a couple of days ago was riding so low in the water that it seemed
+I saw a couple of days ago was riding so low in the water that it seemed that

-to be hard for her to breathe.
+hard for her to breathe.

 The sacrifices that mothers make for their babies!
 I guess